ChanceW/BrainBridge/README.md

-# BrainGym 🧠
+# ThinkDrills 🧠

-BrainGym is an innovative educational platform that generates personalized, themed worksheets for students.
+ThinkDrills is an innovative educational platform that generates personalized, themed worksheets for students.
 It combines academic subjects with students' interests to create engaging learning experiences.

 ## Features ✨